Captnfresh/Ansible-Configuration-Management/README.md

    ```
    ssh <Private IP address of instance>
    ```

+image 32

+image 33

+### Now that the servers have been connected to locally, we can continue the following steps

 8. Connect to the Jenkins-Ansible Instance:
    * In the Remote Explorer sidebar in VSCode, under SSH Targets, you should see your newly added SSH target.